semsturgut/securecapture/BRIEF.md

 - **Lazy initialization**: Resources created only when needed
 - **Caching strategies**: Smart thumbnail caching with size limits
 - **Memory management**: Proper disposal of resources

+## Architectural Diagrams Summary

+The three diagrams above illustrate different aspects of the SecureCapture architecture:

+### 1. Architecture Overview Diagram
+- **Purpose**: Shows the complete system architecture with all layers and components
+- **Key Insights**:
+  - Clear separation of concerns between UI, Domain, and Data layers
+  - Dependency injection pattern connecting all components
+  - External dependencies isolation for better testability

+### 2. Security Architecture Diagram
+- **Purpose**: Highlights the multi-layered security approach
+- **Key Insights**:
+  - Four distinct security layers: Authentication, Encryption, Storage, and Permission
+  - Security properties enforced at each layer
+  - Biometric authentication as the gateway to all secure operations

+### 3. Data Flow Diagram
+- **Purpose**: Shows the complete image capture and encryption process
+- **Key Insights**:
+  - Step-by-step flow from user action to secure storage
+  - Multiple security checkpoints throughout the process
+  - Clear separation of responsibilities between components

 ## Conclusion